 - Once you have linked your account, Alexa will note that the link was successful.
 Click the Done button in the upper left of the screen.

-To check out more about Guard, visit our full guide on the capability.
+We have more information on Guard available right now— visit our full guide on the capability.